Kay13051976/Thailand-guiding-light-second/README.md

 ## Acknowledgments
 - Code Institute tutor and Slack community members for their support and help.
 - Code Institute mentor Julia Konovalova for her advice
-- Pook Pak wiht an Entity-Relationship Diagram explanation.
+- Pook Pak with an Entity-Relationship Diagram explanation.
+- Jin with an HTML, CSS explanation.